 Here’s an example welcome sequence to get you thinking:

-Email 3: Check in with them to see how they like the freebie, the best ways to use it, etc. You can also give them another freebie in this email too.
+- Email 3, Day 3: Check-in with them to see how they like the freebie, the best ways to use it, etc. You can also give them another freebie in this email too if you want.

-That’s a pretty good starting point.
-As you learn more about your audience and start focusing more on growing your list, this will change and evolve.
+The above welcome sequence is a great starting point, and as you learn more about your audience and start focusing more on growing your list, this will change and evolve.

 I hope this website pre-launch checklist/guide was helpful for you!
 Launching your website doesn’t have to be this scary ordeal.
 As long as you remember that it’ll never be perfect and changes can be made in an instant – launch with confidence and get yourself out there!